The university for a sustainable world

 We realise the capacity of the next generation of decision makers, business leaders, specialist practitioners and citizens to maintain a sustainable world for the future.

-QUT aims to achieve real-world sustainability through our research, programs, initiatives and everyday activities.
+We aim to tackle global challenges and achieve sustainability through our research, teaching programs, campus operations and partnerships.

 Formal governance, high-level planning and reporting procedures are in place to ensure we are accountable for meeting our sustainability-related commitments.

 The QUT Blueprint directs our integration of sustainability in our research and learning, operations and infrastructure, and everyday student and staff activities.

 Our contributions are reported in the QUT Blueprint, using our key corporate indicators.
 We report on:

 - staff and student experiences

 - students' well-being

 - progress in reducing carbon emissions.